LazarisIRL/iso2usb/README.md

 How is this better than Ventoy, Netboot or even BalenaEtcher you ask?
 It isn't.
 Use those tools instead.
 This is a personal project for fun, and to learn bash scripting.

-AI was not used except for some regex syntax, researching available command line tools, and sanity checking the finished code.
+AI was used a little bit, especially for regex syntax, researching available command line tools, and sanity checking the finished code.

 ## Features
 - **No intermediate file**<br>